utkarsh17naik/operations-task-utkarsh/README.md

 ## Practical case: Deployable development environment

 ### Summary of Solution
 Deployed a managed and severless containerised solution on AWS using ECS and Fargate.
-Terraform was used an IAC for automating application infratructure setup and pipeline setup on AWS.
+Terraform was used as an IAC for automating application infratructure setup and pipeline setup on AWS.
 The solution includes automated import of data after infra setup and updation of config.py DB values during deployment.

 ### Tools/Services
 - IAC : Terraform